Dimch/stock-market-simulator-node-vuetify/MONOREPO.md

 - The frontend Vite server proxies `/health`, `/admin`, `/csrf-token`, and `/stock-market` to the backend.
 - The backend development server runs with `nodemon`, so server changes restart automatically.
+- The backend database layer defaults to in-memory SQLite unless `DB` is set; Docker Compose sets `DB=pg` for the backend container.
 - Docker enables polling for frontend file watching to keep updates reliable in containerized development.

 ## Typical Workflows